rwhetten/DeepSeqAnalysis/docs/source/HPC.rst

 Objective
 *********

-To work through NCSU's High-Preformance Cluster (HPC) quick-start tutorial and other reference videos to review and pratice cluster job submission using LSF.
+To work through NCSU's High-Performance Cluster (HPC) quick-start tutorial and other reference videos to review and practice cluster job submission using LSF.

 Exercises